 - Assess the sufficiency of policies, procedures, information systems, and other arrangements in place to control risks.

-- FNB will implement the following security procedures, as appropriate:
+- FNBA will implement the following security procedures, as appropriate:

 - Access controls on customer information, including controls to prevent pretext calling, which is when unauthorized individuals seek to obtain information by fraudulent means;

 - Access restrictions at physical locations that contain customer information;

 - Encryption of electronic information (currently encryption of electronic data is being provided by the vendors supplying the transfer service)